open-AIMS/docker-example/README.md

 B) Another option is to push the container to [Docker Hub](https://hub.docker.com/), similar to how one would push code to their repository on GitHub.
-To do so, first make sure you have created an account with Docker Hub, and that they are logged into this account locally on their Docker app.
-To make things easy to remember and consistent, I would try to have the account name be the same as your GitHub account name.
+To do so, first make sure you have created an account with Docker Hub, and that you are logged into this account locally on their Docker app.
+To make things consistent and easy to remember, I would try to have the account name be the same as your GitHub account name.
 Then, simply go back to the Terminal and type: